navapbc/template-infra/docs/infra/set-up-aws-account.md

 ## Making changes to the account

-If you make changes to the account terraform and want to apply those changes, run
+If you make changes to the account Terraform and want to apply those changes, run

 ```bash
 make infra-update-current-account